-The Reverend Joseph Lowery gave the benediction at the inauguration.
+Rev. Joseph Lowery gave the benediction at the inauguration of President Barack Obama.
 Lowery is a towering figure in the civil rights movement.
 In 1955, he helped lead the Montgomery Bus Boycott.
-Two years later, he and Martin Luther King founded the Southern Christian Leadership Conference.
-In 1965, Rev. Lowery led the march from Selma to Montgomery.
-At Tuesday’s inauguration he began the benediction with the opening lines of the Negro National Anthem, “Lift Every Voice and Sing.” [includes rush transcript]
+Two years later, he and Dr. Martin Luther King Jr. founded the Southern Christian Leadership Conference.
+In 1965, Lowery led the march from Selma to Montgomery.
+At Tuesday’s inauguration, he began the benediction with the opening lines of the Negro National Anthem, “Lift Every Voice and Sing.” [includes rush transcript]

 AMY GOODMAN: We’re broadcasting from the nation’s capital on this day after this historic inauguration.
 Yes, there was a great deal of controversy over Obama’s choice of Rick Warren to deliver the inaugural invocation because of his fierce opposition to gay rights and abortion.
 But Obama’s choice of minister to deliver the benediction was Reverend Joseph Lowery.